p4labs/p4-robotsim/README.md

 ## Running the demo project

-To run the demo project, check out this repository, run `npm install` and then `npm start`.
+To run the demo project, check out this repository, run `yarn install` and then `yarn start`.